CraftAcademyLabs/ca_course/week7/cooper_client_react/10_the_cooper_client_in_react.md

 `yarn -D add cypress`

-That's it.
-No, really! we are done here.

-Once we are done with the installation, we can launch cypress by
+**Note that we need to run this step before we move on** Once we are done with the installation, we can go ahead and launch Cypress for the first time.

 `./node_modules/.bin/cypress open`